 • Genetic testing should be considered in younger patients or those with a family history.

-• Treatment can include oral medications, botulinum toxin injections, and deep brain stimulation.
+• Treatment options include oral medications, botulinum toxin injections, deep brain stimulation, and physical therapy.

 Historical note and terminology